How radiation sensors in building climate control enable zero-energy buildings

 Traditionally, irradiance is measured using pyranometers.
-Photovoltaic rooftop systems are often already equipped with pyranometers to characterize their yield.
+Photovoltaic rooftop systems are often already equipped with pyranometers to quantify their yield.

 Zero energy buildings fitted with PV arrays for power generation can also use these data points to optimize their HVAC (Heating Ventilation and Cooling) system.

-A pyranometer precisely measures incident global horizontal irradiation when mounted parallel to the horizon.
+A pyranometer accurately measures incident global horizontal irradiation when mounted horizontally and facing up.
 Typically a pyranometer is communicated with digitally over Modbus/RTU (RS-485).